Complacent

 Celine's boyfriend hesitated, glaring with clenched fists, itching for a confrontation.

-Terrence said nothing and simply turned away.
+Terrence said nothing and simply exited the shop.

 'I have a lot to learn,'